aws/aws-cdk/packages/@aws-cdk/aws-lambda-golang/README.md

 With the above layout I could either provide the `entry` as `lambda-app/cmd/api` or `lambda-app/cmd/api/main.go`, either will work.
 When the construct builds the golang binary this will be translated `go build ./cmd/api` & `go build ./cmd/api/main.go` respectively.
 The construct will figure out where it needs to run the `go build` command from, in this example it would be from the `lambda-app` directory.
-It does this by determining the [project root](#project-root), which is explained in the next section.
+It does this by determining the [mod file path](#mod-file-path), which is explained in the next section.

-### Project root
+### mod file path

 The `GolangFunction` tries to automatically determine your project root, that is the root of your golang project.
 This is usually where the top level `go.mod` file or `vendor` folder of your project is located.
-When bundling in a Docker container, the project root is used as the source (`/asset-input`) for the volume mounted in the container.
+When bundling in a Docker container, the `modFilePath` is used as the source (`/asset-input`) for the volume mounted in the container.

-The following folders are considered by walking up parent folders starting from the current working directory:

-* the folder containing a `go.mod` file
+The CDK will walk up parent folders starting from the current working directory until it finds a folder containing a `go.mod` file.

 Alternatively, you can specify the `modFilePath` prop manually.
 In this case you need to ensure that this path includes `entry` and any module/dependencies used